indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/CreatingaVirtualFirewall.md

 sidebar_position: 2
 ---
 # Creating a Virtual Firewall
+Creating a virtual firewall allows you to deploy a firewall instance to secure and manage network traffic for your cloud resources.
+It helps protect your environment by applying the required security configuration and traffic control policies during deployment.

  To create a Virtual Firewall, follow these steps:

  1. In the main menu, navigate to the **Networking > Virtual Firewalls** tab.
  2. To activate the service, click the **NEW VIRTUAL FIREWALL** button.
 	:::note
-	 Apiculus currently only supports one Virtual Firewall per Availability Zone.
+	 Apiculus currently supports only one Virtual Firewall per Availability Zone.
 	 :::
 	![Creating a Virtual Firewall](img/CreatingaVirtualFirewall1.png)
 3. Select your Availability Zone.